privacyguides/privacyguides.org/docs/technology/dns.en.md

 ### Online Certificate Status Protocol (OCSP)

 Another way your browser can disclose your browsing activities is with the [Online Certificate Status Protocol](https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol).
-When visiting a [HTTPS](https://en.wikipedia.org/wiki/HTTPS) website, the browser might check to see if the [X.509](https://en.wikipedia.org/wiki/X.509) [certificate](https://en.wikipedia.org/wiki/Public_key_certificate) has been [revoked](https://en.wikipedia.org/wiki/Certificate_revocation_list).
-This is generally done through the [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) protocol, meaning it is **not** encrypted.
+When visiting a [HTTPS](https://en.wikipedia.org/wiki/HTTPS) website, the browser might check to see if the website's [certificate](https://en.wikipedia.org/wiki/Public_key_certificate) has been revoked.
+This is generally done through the HTTP protocol, meaning it is **not** encrypted.

 The OCSP request contains the certificate "[serial number](https://en.wikipedia.org/wiki/Public_key_certificate#Common_fields)", which is unique.
 It is sent to the "OCSP responder" in order to check its status.